IBM/CognitiveConcierge/README.md

 ```

 ## 2. Update Conversation Service
-- Conversation service enables you to add a natural language interface to your applications.
-While you could create a conversation tree manually, ICAT has run some setup scripts (found in the `Cloud-Scripts/conversation` folder) to add a populated workspace to your conversation service.
-- If you are not using ICAT, go to the IBM Cloud dashboard and launch the Conversation service.
-Now manually populate the workspace by uploading the JSON found in `Resources/conversationWorkspace.json`.
+- The Conversation service enables you to add a natural language interface to your applications.
+The Conversation service requires some initial workspace configuration.
+Go to the IBM Cloud dashboard and launch the Conversation service.
+It should be named something like CognitiveConcierge-Conversation.
+Manually populate the workspace by clicking the upload button, and then upload the JSON found in `Resources/conversationWorkspace.json`.
 Make note of the workspace id for later use in running the iOS application.

 ## 3. Run the iOS Application